The history of the Amsterdam Pipe Museum

 Gable of Oude Vest 159 in Leiden.

-With the professionalization of the activities and the expansion of the collection, the desire arose for an independent location with its own corporate identity.
-This was found in the smaller, but cultural much more active city of Leiden.
+With the professionalization of its activities and the expansion of the collection, the desire arose for an independent location with its own corporate identity.
+This was found in the smaller, but culturally much more active city of Leiden.
 Contacts with the municipality made it happen that the gatehouse of Hof Meermansburg - a 17th century old women’s convent - could be rented for the pipe museum.
 In 1982, a select group of guests was present at the opening of the museum Pijpenkabinet in the representative regents' room behind the monumental facade.
 Located along one of the main canals of the city, the museum acquired a respected position in Museum Town Leiden and national fame as well.

 The number of public-oriented activities was enormous, always supported by press releases and radio talks.
 Although the opening hours of the museum were limited, an annual visitor number of around 2,000 people was reached.
 In addition, there was an exhibition program at other institutions far beyond the city of Leiden.
 In the course of a decade the permanent exhibition in the museum would improve considerably through an active policy of finding antique pipes throughout Western Europe.